-We are no longer accepting submissions for the 2013 list
+UPDATE: We are currently accepting submissions for the 2014 list

 There are two major factors that determine if a project makes it onto the Top 100 Projects list:

 Every year at ReNew, we manage close to two hundred projects and information from hundreds of key players.
 Because of information often comes in for each project from a dozen or more sources, we’ve developed our ownstandard definitions for terms such as “project” or “owner.”